deebloo/generator-angular-blueprint/README.md

 Angular-blueprint includes [grunt-connect-proxy](https://github.com/drewzboto/grunt-connect-proxy) to hit outside APIs for development.

 The proxy is set up for the github API right now but can can be configured easily to hit your own api.
-(Yes I know github's api does not require this).
+(Yes I know Github's api does not require this).

 Angular Blueprint has a switch for proxying APIs.
 To turn it on set ```appConfig.proxy = true```